eendebakpt/oapackage/docs/properties.rst

 --------

 To check data structures on disk the packages includes functions to generate MD5 sums of designs.
-These are:

 .. code-block:: python
  :caption: Calculate md5 sum of a design

  >>> import oapackage; al=oapackage.exampleArray(0)
  >>> al.md5()
  '6454c492239a8e01e3c01a864583abf2'

+The C++ functions are:

 .. code-block:: c